 Most GEO and AI visibility advice targets the same thing: what a piece of content says.
 Add statistics.
 Include citations.
 Use expert quotes.
 Get placed in high-authority publications.
 These strategies address semantic content — the meaning layer.

-For brands competing in Machine Relations, this finding changes how content should be built from the ground up.
+For brands competing in Machine Relations, these findings change how content should be built from the ground up.

 The GEO-SFE (Structural Feature Engineering for Generative Engine Optimization) study, published in March 2026 by researchers at the University of Tokyo, University of Tsukuba, Hiroshima University, and the National Institute of Informatics, evaluated how content structure — independent of semantic content — affects citation probability across generative engines.